The field studying digital hate is producing more research than ever. It is not producing enough conversation.

 Prof. Patricia Rossini

-Professor of Political Communication, Division of Politics and International Studies — University of Glasgow
+Professor of Political Communication, School of Social and Political Sciences — University of Glasgow